 Here are common running injuries to watch out for:

-Blisters – The sliding and rubbing of the foot inside the shoe when running can cause the skin to break and form blisters.
+Blisters – The sliding and rubbing of the foot inside the shoe when running can cause the skin to be irritated and form blisters.

-Shin Pain – Overloading the leg muscles, tendons, or shin bone from running can result in pain.
+Shin Pain – Putting too much strain on the leg muscles, tendons, or shin bone from running can result in pain.

-Soft Tissue Injuries – These include the damages in the muscles, tendons, and ligaments and other connective tissues (fascia).
+Soft Tissue Injuries – This includes damage to the muscles, tendons, and ligaments and other connective tissues (fascia).

 Skin injuries – Falling or tripping over while running can result in cuts and abrasions in the skin.
 Sunburn and bruises also fall into the category of skin injuries.